stride3d/stride-website/posts/2024-11-10-investigating-spirv-for-the-shader-system-part-2.md

 [[TOC]]

-[In the last blog post](/blog/investigating-spirv-for-the-shader-system/), we've briefly went through the why SPIR-V was an interesting shader format for our new shader compiler.
-After a year of research on this subject we're coming back with ideas and implementations!
+[In the last blog post](/blog/investigating-spirv-for-the-shader-system/), we briefly saw why SPIR-V was an interesting shader format for our new shader compiler.
+After a year of research on this subject I'm coming back with ideas and implementations!

 ## Preface

 Rewriting the shader system is a complicated task in itself.
 As you may already know, Stride was initially a commercial product that was open-sourced not long ago, and some of the original devs left.
-This has led to a difficulty to gather information on the inner working of the engine.
+This has led to a difficulty gathering information on the inner working of the engine.

 Fortunately we still have some of the original team members helping and answering questions, and the source code is well written and easy to understand, this has helped a lot of contributors to be able to fix issues quite fast.

-As for me, I started this project with no prior knowledge of how compiler works and a very faint idea of how shaders works.
-I've learned some things and am trying my best, so if you have any ideas, improvements and criticism, I'll be happy to discuss it on our Discord server or in a GitHub discussion! 😊
+As for me, I started this project with no prior knowledge of how compilers worked and a very faint idea of how shaders works.
+I've learned some things and am trying my best, so if you have any ideas, improvements and criticism, I'll be happy to discuss it on our Discord server or in a GitHub discussion. 😊

 The code related should be available in the [SDSL repository of Stride](https://github.com/stride3D/SDSL).
 Hopefully it'll be merged in the Stride repository itself in the future!